Indoqa/indoqa-react-redux/README.md

   * react-promise-middleware to support 'fetch' and other promises in actions
   * react-multi to optionally dispatch multiple actions at once
   * dependency injection to optionally access the current state and other environment information in actions
-  * immutable.js to be used als state in reducers
+  * immutable.js to be used as state in reducers
   * react-router to support multipe pages
   * stylus as our css framework of choice
+  * mocha and expect to unit test actions and reducers
   * dev tools for hot reloading and logging

 All configuration takes place in *index.js*, *store.js* and *routes.js* inside /src/main.